Unary Operator in Java: Types, Examples

 • Post-increment unary operator (Postfix)

-Let’s understand both forms one by one with the help of examples.
+Let’s understand each one by one with the help of examples.

-When we write ++ operator before a variable, it is called pre incrementation or prefix.
-In pre-increment, the increment is done first and then returns the new incremented value.
+When we write the ++ operator before a variable, it is called pre-increment or prefix increment in Java.
+In pre-increment, the increment operation is done first, and then returns the new incremented value.

-In other words, the prefix unary operator first adds 1 to the value of an operand, and then the result is stored in the left-hand side variable.
+In other words, the prefix unary operator first adds 1 to the value of the operand, and then the result is stored in the left-hand side variable.

-The general syntax of prefix or pre increment unary operator is as:
+The general syntax of the prefix or pre increment unary operator in Java is:

 ++x;